johnny-vo/image-proc-binder/README.md

 For further questions follow this [site](https://medium.com/@GalarnykMichael/install-python-anaconda-on-windows-2020-f8e188f9a63d)

 ### Setup Conda Environment
-1. Clone this repository either via 'git clone' or downloading this Repo as zip-file
+1. Clone this repository either via `git clone` or downloading this Repo as zip-file
 2. Open up Terminal (macOS) or Anaconda Prompt (Windows) and change Directory to the cloned Repo
-3. Paste 'conda env create -f environment.yml' into the Shell Prompt to create the environment
+3. Paste `conda env create -f environment.yml` into the Shell Prompt to create the environment
-4. After Installation to activate the Environment paste 'conda activate image-proc'
+4. After Installation to activate the Environment paste `conda activate image-proc